conanbatt/moisthealth/README.md

 * Very solid DB model with ActiveRecord & migrations

-### Why not Go
+### Challenges with Go

 * Not optimized for CRUD web development

 * Niche and expensive Talent

-* Performance advantages not applicable to the use case
+* Performance advantages not particularly fruitful

 ### Opinions & decisions